Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Methods

 \subsubsection{Decoupling: High-pass limit}

 The lower frequency bound of the detector system is set by the time constant $\tau\textsubscript{eff}$ of the overall effective resistance $R\textsubscript{eff}$ and capacitance $C\textsubscript{eff}$ of the circuit, as shown in Eq.~(\ref{eq:rc}).
 Depending on which parts of the detector system are connected to the ground potential and how current return paths are routed external to the detector printed circuit board (PCB), the value of $\tau\textsubscript{eff}$ depends on the configuration and differs between setups.
+A representative value of $\tau\textsubscript{eff}$ is stated for the developed CODEX implementation under the final design.

+To avoid introducing pronounced undershoot and baseline distortion, we choose $f_c$ sufficiently below the pulse bandwidth (i.e., $f_c \ll 1/t\textsubscript{FWHM}$), so that AC coupling mainly sets the post-pulse recovery rather than distorting the main peak.